 Stephanie Winn LMFT

 Stephanie is a Licensed Marriage and Family Therapist in the state of Oregon.
-She holds a Master of Arts in Counseling Psychology from the California Institute of Integral Studies, and a Bachelor of Arts in Environmental Studies from the University of California, Santa Cruz.
-She has a 200-Hour Teacher Training Certification - Yoga Works.
-Stephanie also has a Diploma in Ayurvedic Science from the Ayurveda Institute of America.
+She holds a Master of Arts in Counseling Psychology from California Institute of Integral Studies, and a BA in Environmental Studies from the University of California, Santa Cruz.
+She has a 200-Hour Yoga Teacher Training Certificate from Yoga Works and a Diploma in Ayurvedic Science from the Ayurveda Institute of America.
 Her continuing education includes training in EMDR therapy.

 12-14, 15-17, 18-64